 Animal Free Research UK Summer School

-Details of our 2020 summer school will be added shortly.
-Successful applicants will also be sent details of the summer school separately.
+Our 2021 Summer School will be held online in early September.
+Further details will be added shortly.
+Successful applicants will also be sent details of the Summer School separately.

 In 2018 we extended our Summer Student Programme by launching our Summer School – a three-day residential jam-packed with career-boosting and inspirational workshops to provide early career scientists with the additional skills to help them develop their future careers.